-"I could state other cases-Mrs. Waters for example-in which your medicines have been of the greatest benefit, but opportunity does not offer at present.
+"I could state other cases-Mrs. Waters for example-in which your medicines have been "I could state other cases-Mrs. Waters for example-In which your incurements have been of the greatest benefit, but opportunity does not offer at present.
 I shall, however, recommend your medicines wherever I go; for I shall remove from this place probably in a few weeks.

-"You are at liberty to use this communication as you please; and strangers may write to Mrs. Harrison herself, who lives in Howard Street, Dudley Port, Tipton, "I am, yours respectfully, "D. WATERS.
-Staffordshire.
+"You are at liberty to use this communication as you please; and strangers may write to Mrs. Harrison herself, who lives in Howard Street, Dudley Port, Tipton, Staffordshire.
+"I am, yours respectfully, "To Dr. C. Rooke."
+"D. WATERS.

-There cannot well be a more signal instance bearing out the important fact advocated in the Anti-Lancet, that diseases, by whatever name called, arise from Depression of Vital or Nervous Power, than that above related.
+There cannot well be a more signal instance, bearing out the important fact advocated in the Anti-Lancet, that diseases, by whatever name called, arise from Depression of Vital or Nervous Power, than that above related.
 The particulars thereof are lucidly told by a gentleman whose education and vocation enabled him to give testimony as to the deplorable state of feebleness and disease which Mrs. Harrison was suffering under.
-She was, clearly enough, sinking into the grave.
+She was, clearly APPENDIX.

+enough, sinking into the grave.
 If there were no other cases recorded, surely this one would be sufficient to attest the great value of the Restorative treatment over all other treatment.
 Hence no case of disease, however hopeless it may seem, should ever be abandoned in despair until the Restorative medicine-the Solar Elixir-be fairly tried.
-At any rate, that is to say the least of it, there is in every case of illness a chance that it may do good; and it is left, therefore, for the friends of any suffering person to determine whether it is prudent or humane to withhold a chance.
+At any rate, to say the least of it, there is in every case of illness a chance that it may do good ; and it is left, therefore, for the friends of any suffering person to determine whether it is prudent or humane to withhold a chance.